Deckchair: History and usage

 In the United States, an early patent for a folding chair was by John Cham in 1855.
 Folding wooden chairs with woven or cane seats and backs, of the type now known in the UK as "steamer chairs", began to be used on ocean liner decks from about the 1860s, and were known at the time as "deck chairs".
 It is unclear whether they were first made in the US or Britain.
 In England, John Thomas Moore (1864-1929) took out a patent for adjustable and portable folding chairs in 1886, and started manufacturing them in Macclesfield.
 Moore made two types: the Waverley, described as "the best ship or lawn tennis chair", and the Hygienic, which was a rocking chair "valuable for those with sluggish and constipated bowels".

 Early versions of the deck chair were made of two rectangular wooden frames hinged together, with a third rectangle to maintain it upright.
 A rectangular piece of canvas, of the type used in hammocks, was attached to two of the wooden rectangles to provide a seat and support.
 The use of a single broad strip of canvas, originally olive green in colour but later usually of brightly coloured stripes, has been credited to a British inventor named Atkins in the late 19th century, although advertisements of 1882 for a similar design refer to it as "The Yankee Hammock Chair", implying an American origin.
 Other sources refer to it as the "Brighton beach chair" or "chaise transatlantique" ("chaise transat").
-The term 'deck' chair was used in the novels of E. Nesbit in the 1880s, and passengers on P & O liners in the 1890s were encouraged to take their own on board.
+The term 'deck' chair was used in the novels of Edith Nesbit in the 1880s, and passengers on P&O liners in the 1890s were encouraged to take their own on board.
 The classic deckchair can only be locked in one position.
 Later, the strips of wood going toward the back were lengthened and equipped with supports so that there were several possible sitting positions.
 A removable footrest can also add to the comfort of the user.